Wild, Wonderful & Healthy WV

 Why Be Involved

-Social determinants of health are the conditions in which people are born, grow, live, work and age that shape health.
-Social determinants of health include factors like socioeconomic status, education, neighborhood and physical environment, employment, and social support networks, as well as access to health care.
-Addressing social determinants of health is important for improving health and reducing longstanding disparities in health.
+Social determinants of health are the conditions that shape people’s health through their lives, from birth to older age.
+These include socioeconomic status, education, employment, social support networks, and access to health care.
+Addressing these factors is key to improving health outcomes and reducing long-standing health disparities.

 Health Impacts All of Us